1992 Hooters 500: Finish

 After taking one additional lap around the track, Kulwicki stopped in front of the flagstand and turned his car around.
 Then, as he had done in his first victory at Phoenix in 1988, he began driving around the speedway in a clockise (backwards) manner, a maneuver Kulwicki referred to as a "Polish victory lap", so he could wave to the fans.
 Kulwicki admitted after the race in his post-race and championship interview that he took his time coming down pit road on his final stop to make sure he didn't get a speeding penalty or stall the car again like he did on his first pit stop.

 Richard Petty's crew worked diligently all afternoon to get his car running again, and with two laps remaining, Petty pulled out of the pits.
 His car had no sheet metal on the front end and no hood.
 He finished 35th, and was credited as running at the finish in his final race.
 Commenting on the fire, Petty said, "I wanted to go out in a blaze of glory; I just forgot about the glory part."
 After the victory lane celebration, Petty climbed in the car for one final ceremonial lap to salute the fans.
 He waved out the window while the song "Richard Petty Fans" by Alabama was played on the public address system.

-Davey Allison was also running at the finish of the race as the #28 crew was able to fix the steering and tie rod damage in order to enable him to finish.
-He finished 43 laps down in 27th position.
+Davey Allison lost forty-three laps while the #28 crew worked to get him back out onto the track.
+He crossed the line in 27th place and came home with a third place points finish, trailing Kulwicki by 63 and Elliott by 53.

 Of the other contenders for the championship, Harry Gant finished the highest of them outside of Elliott and Kulwicki, finishing four laps down in thirteenth.
 Kyle Petty made it to lap 320 before his engine gave out, finishing sixteenth.
 Mark Martin's blown engine on lap 160 brought him home 32nd.
+They finished the race in the same positions in the standings that they entered in, with Gant finishing 123 points back of Kulwicki, Petty 133 back, and Martin 190 back.